 This church was the first place that we visited.
 Sitting at the north end of Tasmajdan Park, it is a stunning and imposing church dedicated to the Apostle and Evangelist Mark.
 It was originally built in the 1830s, but the new church, as you see it today, was built in 1940.

-The exterior is made of two colors of naturally occurring red stone.
+The exterior consists of two colors of naturally occurring red stone.
 The interior is a large room that rises to 60 meters (186 feet).
-There is highly decorated gold throughout the church.
+There is highly decorative gold throughout the church.

 Though we only entered the church once, we passed by it numerous times on our way to other parts of Belgrade.